sinankeskin/ember-lightpick/README.md

 All default configuration parameters

-> If singleDate is true you can set a value with @value parameter.
+> If singleDate is true you can set a value with value parameter.
+NOTICE: @value parameter dropped.
+Only value (without @ symbol) parameter is valid now.
 > If singleDate is false you can set start date and end date with @startDate and @endDate parameters.

 ``` handlebars